IndieGoGo/strong_parameters/README.md

 ```

 However, if you did not protect the controller the model is accessed in with `include ActionController::StrongParameters`,
-then the model protection will not work, that is it's wont raise exception or log to Airbrake.
+then the model protection will not work, that is, it won't raise exception or log to Airbrake.

 [Strong Parameters]: https://github.com/rails/strong_parameters
 [Airbrake]: https://airbrake.io/